amirongit/notecode/algebra.md

 - if a term is being raised by a power, each factor is raised separatedly
 - if a factor of a term is being raised to a power, other components remain the same
 - by decreasing the power the value is being devided by the base
-- when calculating the GCF of a polynomail, it is a common practice to also factor a -1 when it's terms are mostly negative
+- when calculating the GCF of a polynomail, it is a common practice to also factor a -1 when its terms are mostly negative